broomburgo/facile-it.github.io/content/blog/eng/is-it-all-the-fault-of-php-opcache.md

 At the end of the day, the scope of this post was to unveil the mystery about our cache issue and to share what I learned about OPCache and real path cache and their differences.

 In the post, I miss underlining a very important assumption of our deployment strategy.
 When we deploy our code, we need to be sure (we try :-D) that two contiguous releases are compatible.
 Think what can happen if a request that starts on one version of the code tries to access to other files during its execution and the files are updated, moved or deleted.
-If you are not able to guarantee the compatibility between releases, it's necessary to implement an atomic deployment strategy.
+If you are not able to guarantee the compatibility between releases, it's necessary to implement an atomic deployment strategy, in the strict sense of the word.
 This could be reached for example using containers or more simply using an isolated memory pool for each release deployed.

+Another way to avoid the symlinks update, in the middle of ongoing requests, is to give to the web server the responsibility to resolve the symlink and to assign it to `DOCUMENT_ROOT`.
+After it's needed to base all `include/require` and autoload on `DOCUMENT_ROOT`.
+The same result could be achieved at the PHP level in the application front controller by defining the base root via `realpath(__FILE__)`.